 - In the meantime, what changes about the day-to-day work?

 Have an employee handbook?
 Now’s a good time to break it out.
-(If you don’t have an employee handbook, this might be a good opportunity to create one!)
+(If you don’t already have one, this might be a good opportunity to create a handbook for your team!)
 And if you had to terminate the employee for a reason that’s not clearly laid out in the handbook, now is a good time to refresh it.

 - Was your employee fired for a reason specifically listed in your handbook?
 If that’s the case, make sure to note that when informing the rest of your team of the termination.
 The remaining team members will be relieved to know they’re not next on the chopping block.

 - If you had to terminate your employee for something serious like harassment or discrimination, consider a training (or even an informal conversation) with your team to go over the ground rules.